Writing Contests and Department Awards

 - Ernest Sandeen Poetry Award recognizing the undergraduate who submits the best group of poems.

-- Most Outstanding Honors Thesis Award recognizing the best thesis in literary criticism written by a senior in the English Honors Concentration.
+- Outstanding Honors Thesis Award recognizing the best thesis in literary criticism written by a senior in the English Honors Concentration.

 The prize consists of a $200 award which recognizes the best thesis in literary criticism written by a senior in the English Honors Concentration.
 Candidates must be nominated by their advisors, who may nominate only one thesis per year.
 Entries should be emailed to the Director of Undergraduate Studies, along with a short paragraph describing the particular strengths of the thesis.